Skip to main content

 • Make sure the package doesn’t contain anything dangerous or banned

 If the document is completed correctly, the package will pass through customs without any issues or delays.
+Additionally, it acts as a legal document, providing evidence of the transaction and facilitating customs clearance processes.

 When do you need a commercial invoice?

-Commercial invoices are mandatory for all international shipments that are sent with an international carrier (like DHL Express or UPS).
+A commercial invoice is required in international trade transactions when goods are sold across international borders.
+They are mandatory for all international shipments that are sent with an international carrier (like DHL Express or UPS).

 Since the UK left the Customs Union, British businesses now also need to supply a commercial invoice when shipping a package to an EU country with an international carrier.